 Like any puppy, a Frenchton can be difficult to potty train.
 It can take three to six months to master these important skills.
 These small dogs’ learning traits are stubborn and smart.
 They learn more easily when the lessons are taught in the form of playtime activities.

-Compared to many other types of dogs, Frenchton puppies are relatively easy to care for even by new pet owners.
+Compared to many other types of dogs, Frenchton dogs are relatively easy to care for even by new pet owners.
 The primary concerns with this breed are keeping up with ear cleaning, claw clipping, routine brushing, and other general care.
 They rarely have health issues and live a long, happy, and energetic lifespan when they are fed a healthy diet and enjoy regular exercise.
 However, it is important to remember that a veterinarian’s care is required for birthing.
 A Frenchton’s small hips do not enable them to successfully birth puppies without human intervention.

 A Frenchton needs to eat about 20 to 25 calories for every pound of body weight.
-They can eat this food as part of one daily meal or in smaller amounts two or three times per day.
-The owner can individually decide whether to feed their dog dry food, canned “wet” food, or homemade cuisine.
+It can eat this food as part of one daily meal or in smaller amounts two or three times per day.
+The owner can individually decide whether to feed the dog dry food, canned “wet” food, or homemade cuisine.

 Whatever type of food they eat, these sturdy little dogs just need a good balance of protein, fiber, and fat.
 They also need plenty of water, like any dog.
 Besides these essentials, a Frenchton does not have breed-specific dietary needs, though it’s not a bad plan to customize their diet to the breed’s most common health concerns.